Skip to main content

 Dr. Ash

 "Stress is the unacknowledged driver of chronic disease.
-Mindfulness is one of the few real tools we have to address it directly."
+Mindfulness is one of the few tools we have to address it directly."

 Why I start early: At Fishtown Medicine, I have seen what happens when chronic stress goes unmanaged for decades.
 My approach is shaped by years of treating the complications that develop when these early signals are ignored.
 We catch it now so you do not have to deal with the bigger consequences later.

-A common patient question: "Dr. Ash, I cannot meditate.
-My mind wanders the whole time."
-My response: "That is the practice."
-Meditation is not about having a blank mind.
-It is about noticing that your mind wandered and bringing your attention back.
+Meditation does not mean holding a blank mind.
+The work is noticing that your mind wandered, then bringing your attention back.
 Every time you bring it back, you are doing a "rep" for your attention and self-regulation.
-If your mind wandered 100 times, you got 100 reps.
-That is a strong session, not a failed one.
+If your mind wandered 100 times, you did 100 reps, and that makes it a strong session.

 Actionable steps for Philadelphians